HuuPhat842/MARKETING_SQL_E-commerce_Explore_Website_Performance/README.md

 |201702	|21489	|7360	|2060	|34.25	|9.59|
 |201703	|23549	|8782	|2977	|37.29	|12.64|

-Overall, the data without August 2017 suggests a positive trend in user engagement and conversion rates, with significant increases in product views, items added to the cart, and purchases from January to July 2017.
-The exclusion of the incomplete data for August ensures the integrity and accuracy of these insights
+Overall, the data without August 2017 suggests a **positive trend in user engagement and conversion rates**, with **significant increases in product views, items added to the cart, and purchases** from January to July 2017.
+The exclusion of the incomplete data for August ensures the integrity and accuracy of these insights.